 Root Planing and Scaling Can Treat Periodontitis

-The result of periodontitis is plaque and tartar buildup below the gum line.
+The result of periodontitis is plaque and tartar buildup below the gumline.
 This buildup continually irritates and infects the gums and results in issues like tooth and bone loss.
-Our goal to treat periodontitis is to remove the plaque and tartar that accumulates below the gum line with a procedure called root scaling and planing.
+Our goal to treat periodontitis is to remove the plaque and tartar that accumulates below the gumline with a procedure called root scaling and planing.

 The first step in this process is to use an ultrasonic scaling tool on the roots of your teeth to break up and wash away all plaque and tartar.
-The ultrasonic scaling tool uses ultrasonic vibrations and a constant flow of either water of antibacterial rinse to produce microbubbles that work their way below the tartar and washes it away.
+The ultrasonic scaling tool uses ultrasonic vibrations and a constant flow of either water or antibacterial rinse to produce microbubbles that work their way below the tartar and washes it away.

 Once the scaling is finished, the next step in this procedure is to plane the roots.
 After root scaling the roots of your teeth are still quite textured because they have played host for tartar for some length of time.
-The goal of root planing is to smooth the roots of your teeth for two main reasons: to ensure that the gums aren’t irritated, and to remove extra surface area that plaque and tartar use to gain purchase on the roots of your teeth.
+The goal of root planing is to smooth the roots of your teeth for two main reasons: to ensure that the gums aren’t irritated, and to remove the extra surface area that plaque and tartar use to gain purchase on the roots of your teeth.